openebs/openebs/contribute/CONTRIBUTING-TO-KUBERNETES-OPENEBS-PROVISIONER.md

 ### Create pull request to `kubernetes-incubator/external-storage`

-Once above steps are done, then you shall see your changes in branch `<branch-name>` of `$user/external-storage` on github.
-You can create a PR to `kubernetes-incubator/external-storage`.
+Once above procedure is followed, you will see your changes in branch `<branch-name>` of `$user/external-storage` on Github.
+You can create a PR at `kubernetes-incubator/external-storage`.
 You can add label `area/openebs` to your PR by commenting `/area openebs` in the comment section of your PR.

 ### Fetching latest changes to `openebs/external-storage`
-Once, Pull Request is merged in `kubernetes-incubator/external-storage` then ask one of the OpenEBS owner to fetch latest changes to `openebs/external-storage`.
+Once, PR is merged in `kubernetes-incubator/external-storage`, ask one of the OpenEBS owner to fetch latest changes to `openebs/external-storage`.
 Owners will fetch latest changes from `kubernetes-incubator/external-storage` to `openebs/external-storage`repo.
-Your changes shall appear here! :smile:
+Your changes will appear here! :smile:

 If you need any help with git, refer to this [cheat sheet](./contribute/git-cheatsheet.md).
 Go back to [**Contributing to OpenEBS**](./contribute/CONTRIBUTING.md).